-Duncan Student Center replaced the legislative chamber of the United States Capitol for Senator Mallory McMorrow this past March.
+Duncan Student Center replaced the Senate Chambers of the Michigan State Capitol for Senator Mallory McMorrow this past March.
 Returning to her Alma Mater, the 2008 graduate joined a panel of eight Notre Dame alumnae to celebrate the 50 year anniversary of the admission of undergraduate women at the University of Notre Dame.

 Part of the celebration dubbed “Golden is Thy Fame,” Career Conversations with Trailblazing Women invited Sen. McMorrow to share her experience building a career in the contentious domain of American politics.
 More specifically, building a successful career as a woman.
 The aforementioned title of the event deserves commendation for its accuracy.
 The female panelists boldly blazed trails in their respective fields — trails that others now have the option to follow.

 Sen. McMorrow in particular is a critical figure for young women aspiring to work in politics and government.
 She represents what is possible for women given enough strength and passion.
 She proves what is possible for women when we risk, persevere and demand a seat at the table.

 Sen. McMorrow currently serves Michigan’s eighth district — a significant feat considering the state of Michigan did not elect a woman to the U.S. Senate until 2000.
 Michigan’s first female senator, Debbie Stabenow and Sen. McMorrow both campaigned in the 2018 election cycle.
 2018 continues to be a beacon of hope for proponents of equal political representation.
 Women candidacies reached a historical high in 2018, exposing a promising trend in American politics—the increased mobilization and political engagement of women.
 Female leaders benefit society as a whole; however, real, lasting change requires more than individual successes.
 It requires action.
 Now.
 When inadequacy translates to candidacy, things get done.